jessealama/ejs/README.md

-ejs: Exact JSON (expressions)
+EJS: Exact JSON for Racket
 ==========

-EJS provides *exact JSON* for Racket.
-It is a no-compromises implementation of JSON for Racket, where numbers are implemented exactly.
+EJS is an *exact JSON* library for Racket.
+It is a no-compromises—no numeric rounding—implementation of JSON for Racket.

 EJS does essentially the same thing that Racket's standard JSON library, `json`, does.
-The main difference is that EJS's concept of numbers is exact: every number that EJS handles is an exact (read, rational) number.
+The main difference is that EJS's concept of numbers is *exact*: every number that EJS handles is an exact (read, rational) number.
 Given a a number like

     1.00000000000000000000000000001